hashicorp/terraform-provider-azurerm/website/docs/r/nginx_certificate.html.markdown

 layout: "azurerm"
 page_title: "Azure Resource Manager: azurerm_nginx_certificate"
 description: |-
-  Manages a Nginx Certificate.
+  Manages a Certificate for an NGinx Deployment.
 ---

 # azurerm_nginx_certificate

-Manages a Nginx Certificate.
+Manages a Certificate for an NGinx Deployment.

 ## Example Usage